tox-dev/tox/docs/config.rst

         WARNING: test command found but not installed in testenv
             cmd: /path/to/parent/interpreter/bin/<some command>
             env: /foo/bar/.tox/python
         Maybe you forgot to specify a dependency?
-See also the whitelist_externals envconfig setting.
+See also the allowlist_externals envconfig setting.

 .. conf:: alwayscopy ^ true|false ^ false